 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

 Flows on the Animas have been somewhat variable in recent weeks, but are generally trending down and sit well below historical averages for this time of year.
 While we've seen improvements over the last couple of weeks, water temps continue to near dangerous levels on a regular basis, especially on the stretches through town.
 As such, we'd encourage you to fish the earliest hours of the day or seek out higher elevation options.
 That being said, the mornings have been great from a productivity standpoint.
-Nymphing continues to be the most effective mode of fishing right now, but surface action is picking up with strong midge and BWO hatch activity.
+Nymphing continues to be the most effective mode of fishing right now, but surface action is picking up with strong midge and BWO hatches.
 When nymphing, focus on the soft water where trout will seek refuse from high flows and water clarity is best.
 The banks, slow runs and pools are a great place to start.
 However, on warmer days, particularly during the afternoon, don't hesitate to fish the faster moving water and areas with structure.
 As far as flies go, lead with comparatively bigger attractor patterns with a little flash.
 Pat's Rubber Legs, Barr's Tungstones, caddis larva, Pig Stickers, Rainbow Warriors, Flashback PTs and red Copper Johns are all great options.
 Otherwise, trail one or more smaller midge and/or baetis larva/emergers depending on the time of day.
 Streamers have been very effective in the afternoons with mild temps and off-colored water.
 If you go this route, hit the banks hard and don't be afraid to make a splash as it will trigger the trout's predatory instincts and turn a few heads.
 Otherwise, keep an eye out for surface activity.
 Midges are present in high numbers and the BWO hatch has been great as well.
 If you see actively rising trout, rig up a dry or dry dropper and focus on the soft water where trout are looking up.